 The three-way selector the option of using the neck and bridge pickups together.
 On demand, the Ritchie Blackmore Signature Roland Ready Stratocaster version was available, equipped with a Special Design Roland GK-2A additional pickup which turned the guitar into a synth controller.

-Japanese Custom Shop model (Courtesy of vintageandrare)
+On the right, the Japanese set-neck model (Courtesy of vintageandrare)

 In 2013 Custom Shop unveiled the limited edition Ritchie Blackmore 1969 Light Relic Stratocaster, replica of the historical black Fender with which the Deep Purple guitarist played in the early '70s and recorded the album Machine Head and the riff of Smoke on the water.